How to find the perfect roommate?

-On top of just listening to their replies, notice how the behave.
+On top of just listening to their replies, notice how they behave.

 Extroverts talk a lot.
 And often they talk a lot about themselves.

 If you’re an introvert, avoid gushers.
-If you’re an extrovert, avoid people who ask lots of question and talk little.
+If you’re an extrovert, avoid people who ask lots of questions and talk little.

 Extraversion & Introversion Are Relative

-Extraversion in a flatshare are patterns of relating between people and not unchanging constants.
+Extraversion in a flatshare is the pattern of relating between people and not unchanging constants.

-You can become introvert to a super extrovert and be the extrovert one to a super introvert.
+You can become an introvert to a super extrovert and be an extrovert to a super introvert.

 So it’s best to pick someone around your extraversion level.